Artisan Console

 Registering Commands

-All of your console commands needs to be registered within the Commands function of the app\console\kernel.go file.
+All of your console commands need to be registered within the Commands function in app\console\kernel.go.

 func (kernel Kernel) Commands() []console.Command {